 Challenges of Marketing Automation

-Marketing automation projects are also considered change management projects, considering all of the significant organizational challenges they entail.
-This is because of the number of different teams and stakeholders throughout the organization that need to buy into the marketing automation plan, contribute to the project's development and adjust their business processes in accordance.
-It is not an overstatement to say that a well-executed marketing automation plan will likely transform the way a company goes to market.
+Marketing automation projects are considered change management projects, considering all of the significant organizational challenges they entail.
+This is because of the number of different teams and stakeholders throughout the organization that need to buy into the marketing automation plan, contribute to the project’s development, and adjust their business processes in accordance.
+It’s not an overstatement to say that a well-executed marketing automation plan will likely transform the way a company goes to market.
+To help minimize risk and achieve a successful project delivery, consider the following challenges:

-Sales team buy-in: Marketing automation has the biggest impact on sales teams that are used to traditional ways of selling and owning the customer relationship.
-The concept of marketing automation and new digital techniques such as lead scoring and nurturing will feel daunting to some, so be prepared to share proof points and educational content that demonstrates the value to them.
+• Sales team buy-in: Marketing automation has the biggest impact on sales teams that are used to traditional ways of selling and owning the customer relationship.
+The concept of marketing automation and new digital techniques, such as lead scoring and nurturing, will feel daunting to some, so be prepared to share proof points and educational content that demonstrates the value to them.

-Having enough content: Without high-value content (ebooks, white papers, webinars, etc.) that prospects and customers are prepared to register and share their personal data for, the value of marketing automation is suspect, at best.
-To build a continuous dialogue from first touch to conversion you need enough content to support the different stages of the buyer journey and effective behavioral lead scoring.
+• Having enough content: Without high-value content (ebooks, whitepapers, webinars, etc.) that prospects and customers are prepared to register and share their personal data for, the value of marketing automation is suspect, at best.
+To build a continuous dialogue from first touch to conversion, you need enough content to support the different stages of the buyer journey and effective behavioral lead scoring.

 9 Common Marketing Automation Features